-Choosing the right heating system is a significant decision for UK homeowners.
-With the government moving towards more sustainable options, understanding the differences between traditional gas boilers and modern heat pumps is increasingly important.
+Choosing the right heating system is a big decision for UK homeowners.
+With the government encouraging more sustainable home energy upgrades, understanding the differences between traditional gas boilers and modern heat pumps is increasingly important.
 This guide will clearly explain both technologies, their costs, benefits, environmental impact, and what to expect from installation and ongoing maintenance.

 Quick Comparison